-Throughout her doctoral education, she has gained a wealth of experience in various settings including the juvenile justice system, inpatient psychiatric hospital, and community mental health center.
-Sarah’s main interest is the treatment and rehabilitation of juvenile offenders, as well as assessment and diagnosis of those with severe and persistent mental illnesses.
+Throughout her education, she has gained a wealth of experience in various settings including the juvenile justice system, inpatient psychiatric hospital, and community mental health center.
+Dr. Riccio's main interest is the treatment and rehabilitation of juvenile offenders, as well as assessment and diagnosis of those with severe and persistent mental illnesses.
 Concurrently, Sarah has been overseeing the Neurofeedback Department since she joined Landstrom Center in 2016.

 - Clinical Psychology

 - Clinical Research

 - Doctorate in Clinical Psychology

 - City University of New York at Brooklyn College

 - College of Mount Saint Vincent, New York